Uzafar90/uzafar90.github.io/_posts/2024-05-28-homelab-journey.md

 ## Goals of my Hardwares choice

 Although you don't necessarily have to purchase additional devices since you can achieve your learning objectives on cloud platforms like Linode or DigitalOcean, I wanted to set up my own lab with budget-friendly physical devices.
-Instead of building my server from scratch, I opted for an old prebuilt machine that was powerful enough to handle everything outlined in the diagram.
+Instead of building my server from scratch, I went for an old prebuilt machine that was powerful enough to handle everything outlined in the diagram.

 Here are some objectives for the hardware in my homelab: